 Restoring your health and rebuilding hope to the highest quality standards.

 For you or your family member, changes in health can happen over time, or quickly and unexpectedly.
 When those changes occur, life can change, too.
 But don’t worry, you won’t be alone on the road back to health.
-Our medical director, nurses and therapists are here to offer the support you need to get better each day.
+Our physician, nurses and therapists are here to offer the support you need to get better each day.

-Salerno Bay Royal Palm Beach Health and Rehabilitation Center is a 000-bed facility specializing in skilled nursing and rehabilitation services.
+Salerno Bay Health and Rehabilitation Center is a 000-bed facility specializing in skilled nursing and rehabilitation services.
 We are proud to be Quality Assurance and Performance Improvement (QAPI®)-accredited for quality and safety, as well as an AHCA National Quality Award Silver Award winner.
 On any given day, we may be providing speech, occupational or physical therapy or performing advanced wound care.
 No matter the need, we are committed to helping you or your loved one achieve the highest level of independence and health.

 Amenities to foster your comfort, healing and happiness.